CASE STUDY

 Four capabilities that weren't viable before

-Climact brought two climate policy consultants onto the ETS1 model.
+Climact brought two climate policy consultants to build the new ETS1 model, to be used in total by 15 users.
 Neither had used River before.
-Because River's operations map directly to how analysts think about data, both were productive within their first week — no new programming language or database concepts required.
+Because River's operations map directly to how analysts think about data, both were productive within their first week, no new programming language or database concepts required.

 A model the whole coalition can rely on